ctsit/redcap_entity/docs/documentation.md

     2. Customizing entity lists
         1. Creating a list class
         2. Overriding methods
-7. Best practices
-8. Logs and troubleshooting

 ## 1. Intro and overview
 As we know, REDCap provides rich features for designing, storing, and managing data entry records.
 However, what happens if there is a need to storage and manage non-record data?

-There are surely workarounds for this problem, such as creating a dedicated project for internal storage, using External Modules settings, adding extra rows to `redcap_metadata` table, inserting entries into REDCap logs table, etc. Despite all these are valid solutions, they bring more complexity and require an extra care to keep REDCap built-in tables safe and consistent.
+There are known workarounds for this problem, such as creating a dedicated project for internal storage, using External Modules settings, adding extra rows to `redcap_metadata` table, inserting entries into REDCap logs table, etc. Despite all these are valid solutions, they bring design limitations and require an extra care to keep REDCap built-in tables safe and consistent.

 Since UF CTSI team has been facing this challenge repeatedly, we have decided to build REDCap Entity - a framework for desiging and creating custom data structures, which represent new "entities" in the system.
-It's flexible and safe, since CRUD operations are fully isolated from REDCap core's database tables.
+It's flexible because you can define properties - and safe, since CRUD operations are fully isolated from REDCap core's database tables.

 Maybe the most attracting tool provided by this module is the Entity List Builder, which can be used to build simple lists or even complex admin UIs.
 It includes pager, exposed filters, add/edit/delete operations, sortable table columns, and bulk operations.
 They can be integrated either on your project and on Control Center.
 One working hour is quite enough to produce a result like this: